Slouching isn’t the villain: What research reveals about posture and back pain

 Kyphoscoliosis

 There are cases where a person with kyphoscoliosis might not have pain or other symptoms.
-Thus, a regular check-up with a physician may be necessary.
+Thus, a regular check-up with a physician should be necessary.

 Rounded shoulders

-Rounded shoulders is another feature that tags along with upper cross syndrome.
-It’s where your shoulder blades are tilted forward that gives the slouching posture.
+Rounded shoulders often tag along with upper cross syndrome, where your shoulder blades are tilted forward that gives the slouching posture.

 Some research points out that people with severe chronic depression often adopt a slouching posture.
 And so, posture could be a useful indicator to detect someone’s behavior changes and quality of life.